What Sets UM-Flint's Clinical Physical Therapy Residency Programs Apart?

 You’ll complete your Physical Therapy Residency with a small, diverse cohort of fellow students who share your passion for excellence in clinical care.
 The cohort structure encourages strong support networks for both personal and professional development.

-Courses are taught by expert faculty who bring real-world knowledge and experiences to their instruction.
+Courses are taught by expert faculty who bring real-world knowledge and experience to their instruction.
 Physical Therapy faculty remain available and accessible to mentor and support you throughout your educational journey.

 The program’s in-depth curriculum is evidence based and provides a multitude of experiential learning activities.
 Courses build on your broad base of clinical experience, focusing on giving you specialized knowledge and skills that prepare you to excel as a leader in your field.